 GeneCards Summary for F7 Gene

 F7 (Coagulation Factor VII) is a Protein Coding gene.
 Diseases associated with F7 include Factor Vii Deficiency and Myocardial Infarction.
-Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
-An important paralog of this gene is F10.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Gamma carboxylation, hypusine formation and arylsulfatase activation.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
+An important paralog of this gene is F9.

 Initiates the extrinsic pathway of blood coagulation.
 Serine protease that circulates in the blood in a zymogen form.
 Factor VII is converted to factor VIIa by factor Xa, factor XIIa, factor IXa, or thrombin by minor proteolysis.
 In the presence of tissue factor and calcium ions, factor VIIa then converts factor X to factor Xa by limited proteolysis.
 Factor VIIa will also convert factor IX to factor IXa in the presence of tissue factor and calcium.